Rethinking superannuation data and member engagement

 Mark Vaughan – Managing Director

-If your fund is investing in the capture, analysis and utilisation of member data and would like to get more from data, then please contact QMV for a preliminary discussion.
+If your organisation is investing in the capture, analysis and utilisation of member data and would like to get more from data, then please contact QMV for a preliminary discussion.
 You might also be interested in checking out Investigate.
 Investigate is an automated data quality management solution, which now manages data for over 10% (and growing) of Australia’s total superannuation funds.

 Like what you see?
 Please subscribe to receive original QMV content !